rickystanley76/weaviate-multilingual-hybrid-search/README.md

 How to Install:
 Prerequisites:
-- Install docker desktop (to install the weaviate vector database in your local machine)
+- Install docker desktop (to install the weaviate vector database later in your local machine)

 Installation:
 1. clone the repo:
-2.
+   https://github.com/rickystanley76/weaviate-multilingual-hybrid-search.git and then change to directory by using cd weaviate-multilingual-hybrid-search
+2. Install required libraries: pip install -r requirements.txt
+3. Run docker compose to install the weaviate in local macihine: docker compose up -d
+4. Importing the CSV data to the weaviate database: python import.py (it may take longer time as the CSV has 10k records, embedding those may take time, if needed you can delete some records and test)